Anisote/alasource.info/README.md

 - ~~Reduce margin for the small resolutions~~ - 05/07/2021
 - ~~Implement hcaptcha in the contact form~~ - 11/07/2021
 - ~~Fix bug about column filter when a search is done~~ - 12/07/2021
-- Fix the column order when clicking on a date column title
+- ~~Fix the column order when clicking on a date column title~~ - 18/08/2021
 - ~~Add a function to create tags in the administration panel~~ - 27/07/2021
 - ~~Edit fields for an information entry~~ - 04/08/2021
 - Reorder the search menu tooltip